resque/resque/README.markdown

 Resque now supports Ruby 2.3.0 and above.
 We will also only be supporting Redis 3.0 and above going forward.

+### Note on the future of Resque

+Would you like to be involved in Resque?
+Do you have thoughts about what Resque should be and do going forward?
+There's currently an [open discussion here](https://github.com/resque/resque/issues/1759) on just that topic, so please feel free to join in.
+We'd love to hear your thoughts and/or have people volunteer to be a part of the project!

 Example
 -------